 Study design

 The experiment consisted out of four terraces with a similar vegetation type, with on each terrace four adjacent 20x20m areas.
 Within each of these areas we applied four different grazing treatments: 1) a rabbit grazing treatment by leaving the area open to the local rabbit population, 2) high intensity goat grazing by 6 goats for 6 hours by fencing off the area to prevent the goats from escaping (enclosure), 3) low intensity goat grazing by 3 goats for 6 hours (enclosure) and 4) an area protected from grazing by rabbits and goats.
-Within each of these areas 80 A. cytisoides saplings were planted.
-Half of these sapling were planted underneath A. barrelieri patch and the other half was planted at interpatches (at least 0,5 meters away from vegetated patches).
-We simulated the effect of drought by watering half of the A. cytisoides saplings twice, one watering event before the grazing (April 13th until April 16th) and one after (May 3rd until May 5th ), in both the patches and interpatches with 1.5 litres of water, corresponding with 11,9 mm of precipitation.
-The other half was left unwatered and thus experiencing the full effect of the ambient drought (Table 1).
+At both the high goat grazed, low goat grazed and ungrazed plots, rabbits where excluded by a fine meshed fence that was dug into the soil for half a meter depth.
+Within each of these areas 80 A. cytisoides saplings were planted (obtained from a local nursery, grown in 10 cm deep trays filled with turf).
+Half of these saplings were planted underneath A. barrelieri patches and the other half was planted at interpatches (at least 0.5 meters away from vegetated patches).
+We tested the effect of drought by comparing two protégé groups, half of the sapling were left in the ambient drought and half of the A. cytisoides saplings were watered to decrease the drought effects(Table 1).
+The first watering event took place before the grazing (April 13th until April 16th) and the second after (May 3rd until May 5th ). in both the patches and interpatches 1.5 litres of water was used, corresponding with 11,9 mm of precipitation.